conduktor/conduktor-docs/docs/platform/navigation/settings/integrations.md

 <img src={Workflows6} alt="Workflows" style={{ width: 800, display: 'block', margin: 'auto', marginBottom: '20px' }} />
 <img src={Workflows6} alt="Workflows" style={{ width: 800, display: 'block', margin: 'auto', marginBottom: '20px' }} />

-8. Head to Teams integration on Conduktor Console, and configure the connection using the URL found in previous steps.
-You can test your connection and see whether or not it fails on console before saving the configuration.
+8. Head to the integrations settings in Conduktor and turn on the Teams integration.
+You can now [create alerts](/platform/navigation/settings/alerts/#alert-creation) with the destination "Microsoft Teams" and use the URL found in previous steps.
+You can test your connection by clicking on the test button.
-    1. Currently with the new workflow integration it will NOT show in the Teams channel where the workflow is configured whether or not the Conduktor integration test connection is successful.
-Previously with webhooks, it will confirm with a message in the Teams channel.

 import Workflows7 from './assets/workflows-7.png';